Crave-Trinity/crave-trinity-frontend/README.md

 * 📌 Feb 20–21: WatchOS UI + UX Iterations – Refined UI, aesthetics, HIG-compliant intensity and resistance sliders.
 * 📌 Feb 22–23: [CraveWave Backend Integration](https://github.com/Crave-Trinity/crave-trinity-backend) – Integrated backend, improved syncing and UI/UX on iOS and watchOS.
 * 📌 Feb 23–Present: Iteration, Code Analysis, MVP scope refinment

 💡 Functional watchOS/iOS MVP - built in 7 days from scratch while learning Swift with AI acceleration and basecode abstraction.
 * Commit history proves my iteration speed—over 200 solving real programming problems.
 * It wasn’t just copy-pasta spaghetti; I debugged, refactored, and solved SwiftData issues.
 I can learn, execute fast, and build something real.
 The marathon continues.

 ---

+* 🫡 "It is not the critic who counts; not the man who points out how the strong man stumbles...
+The credit belongs to the man who is actually in the arena... who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly." - Theodore Roosevelt

+---